Justy6674/brand-burst-blitz/PRODUCTION_READINESS_GAP_ANALYSIS_TODO.md

 - [ ] Comprehensive monitoring operational
 - [ ] Scan entire code for grammar and spelling - needs to be English Australian, not American

-- [ ] FAQ - Common questions section.
+- [ ] **high** FAQ - Common questions section.
 Now rebuild is nearly done - outline common questions after assessing the whole site, and draft 40 common questions, and format in 4 sections thus 10 in each that are clear for the user to view, Australian Healthcare focused, everything you think they will ask as a fussy consumer.
 Present you questions to the owner for approval!
+- [ ] **critical** debug and build, ensure no type script or syntax errors

 DOUBLE CHECK TO WHAT LOVABLE SAY:
 I need to analyze the current build errors and understand what's happening with the codebase to provide a comprehensive plan.